nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 * {:.fragment} may or may not have a first row of column __headers__
 * {:.fragment} headers may be difficult to interpret without __companion documentation__ or __data dictionary__
-	* {:.fragment} here's a _crazy_ example of some very [thorough documentation](https://www.ars.usda.gov/ARSUserFiles/80400525/Data/SR-Legacy/SR-Legacy_Doc.pdf) for this set of data for the [USDA National Nutrient Database](https://www.ars.usda.gov/ARSUserFiles/80400525/Data/SR-Legacy/SR-Leg_ASC.zip)
+	* {:.fragment} here's a _crazy_ example of some very [thorough documentation](https://www.ars.usda.gov/ARSUserFiles/80400525/Data/SR-Legacy/SR-Legacy_Doc.pdf) for this set of data for the [USDA National Nutrient Database](https://www.ars.usda.gov/ARSUserFiles/80400525/Data/SR-Legacy/SR-Leg_ASC.zip) (see ~pg 9)
 * {:.fragment} CSV can mean _delimited by a character other than comma!_ (😲)
 * {:.fragment} what if you want the separator character in your actual data? (one strategy: "wrap it in quotation marks")
 </section>